meieda/architecture-center/docs/microservices/microservice-boundaries.md

     - What is the team structure?
 Is it easy to communicate with the team that's responsible for the other bounded context?
 If not, creating a mediator service can help to mitigate the cost of cross-team communication.

+- The Scheduler and Supervisor are domain services that coordinate the activities performed by other microservices.
+It makes sense to factor these into their own microservices.

 So far, we've haven't considered any non-functional requirements.
 Thinking about the application's throughput requirements, the development team decides to create a separate Ingestion microservice that is responsible for ingesting client requests.
 This microservice will implement [load leveling](../patterns/queue-based-load-leveling.md) by putting incoming requests into a buffer for processing.
 The Scheduler will read the requests from the buffer and execute the workflow.

 The following diagram shows the design at this point: